vadimv/server-components/README.md

     ...
     static class State { final int counter; State(int counter) { this.counter = counter; } }
 ```
+When an event occurs:
+- the page sends the event data to the server
+- the system fires its registered event handler's Java code.

 An event handler's code usually sets a new application's state snapshot, calling one of the overloaded ``UseState<S>.accept()`` methods on the application state accessor.

 A new set state snapshot triggers the following sequence of actions: